FRC5549Robotics/r3/README.md

 # R3

+**This project is in a usable alpha stage.**

 R3 is a general-purpose record and replay tool which is developed primarily for the FIRST Robots Competition (FRC).
-It stands for Robotic Record and Replay, but is not necessarily made just for Robotics.
+It stands for Robotic Record and Replay, but is not necessarily made just for robotics.

 It works by logging function calls in a binary file, and then reading out of it at the correct times.
 This simple solution can ease several parts in the process of creating autonomous code for a robot.

-> This library is not production ready in any shape or form. **Do not use it unless
+> This library is not production ready in any shape or form.
+Feel free to use it,
-> You like taking risks!**
+> hack on it, play with it, or really anything, but, as maintainers, we cannot be
+> held responsible for breaking your code or anything of the sort.

 ## Usage